Similarity-driven and Task-driven Models for Diversity of Opinion in Crowdsourcing Markets: Introduction

 \subsection{Challenges and Contributions}

 As \textit{diversity} is a loosely defined concept, the first main challenge is quantitatively measuring the diversity among candidate workers.
 Another main challenge to be addressed is to design effective and efficient algorithms for worker selection with the consideration of the diversity of opinions.
-To address these two challenges, the conference paper \cite{Ref53} proposed effective measures to estimate the diversity of the crowd under two common scenarios, S-Model and T-Model, respectively, and propose effective approximation algorithms for crowd selection.
-To summarize, the conference paper has made the following contributions:\\ \begin{itemize} \item 1.
-In Section 2, the conference paper studied the crowd selection problem under S-model, and propose an efficient (1 + $\epsilon$) approximation algorithm for finding a crowd with the highest diversity. \item 2.
-In Section 3, the conference paper studied the crowd selection problem under the T-model, prove its NP-hardness, and provide a solution based on distribution approximations. \item 3.
-In section 4, the conference paper presented our experimental evaluation of the performances of T-model and S-model, and conduct a case study to exhibit the goodness of crowds selected by our proposed models. \item 4.
-In Sections 5 and 6, the conference discussed related works and conclude the paper. \end{itemize} Compared with the conference version, this paper has following new contributions: \begin{itemize} \item 1.
-In our previous conference paper, we proposed two methods to optimize the process of worker selection under T-driven model towards the diversity of opinion in crowdsourcing markets.
-These methods include Poisson approximation and binomial approximation.
+To address these two challenges, we propose effective measures to estimate the diversity of the crowd under two common scenarios, S-model and T-model, respectively, and propose effective approximation algorithms for crowd selection.
+To summarize, this paper has made the following contributions:\\ \begin{itemize} \item 1.
+In Section \ref{S-model part}, we study the crowd selection problem under S-model, and propose an efficient (1 + $\epsilon$) approximation algorithm for finding a crowd with the highest diversity. \item 2.
+In Section \ref{T-model part}, we study the crowd selection problem under the T-model, prove its NP-hardness, and provide a solution based on distribution approximations or an exact method. \item 3.
+In section \ref{Expermental evaluation and Case study}, we present our experimental evaluation of the performances of T-model and S-model, and conduct a case study to exhibit the goodness of crowds selected by our proposed models. \item 4.
+In Sections \ref{Related Work} and \ref{Conclusion and Future work}, we discuss related works and conclude the paper. \end{itemize} Compared with the conference version, this paper has following new contributions: \begin{itemize} \item 1.
+In this paper, we proposed two methods, MIN-SIM (i.e. initially selecting workers with the smallest $Sim$ value) and MIN-SUM (i.e. initially selecting workers with the smallest sum of related $Sim$ values) for evaluating the effectiveness of the algorithm for S-model and added one more synthetic data and one more real data for testing these two methods (see Sections \ref{Approximation the S-model} and \ref{Experiments on S-model}).
+These are very much needed to supplement the deficiencies in the discussion of the S-model in previous conference paper. \item 2.
+In our previous conference paper, we proposed two methods to optimize the process of worker selection under Task-driven model towards the diversity of opinion in crowdsourcing markets.
+These methods include Poisson approximation and Binomial approximation.
 Both of them are not very accurate and not fast, since they approximate the objection function twice.
 In this paper, we introduced two new methods that perform much better.
-The first one is normal approximation with the simulated annealing algorithm (see Section 3.4), which only approximate the objection function once, and is much faster than the previous two methods.
-The second one is the method DFT-CF with the simulated annealing algorithm (see Section 3.5), which is an exact method and is more accurate than the previous three methods. \item 2.
-We conducted a set of experiments on T-model in synthetic data for the two newly introduced methods (see Section 4.2.1).
-The results demonstrate that these two new methods have better performance than the two methods proposed in our previous paper (see Fig.7 and Fig.8). \item 3.
-We also analyzed the real data for the two newly introduced methods (see Section 4.2.2).
-The two new methods demonstrate very stable and outstanding performance (see Fig.9).
-The detailed explanations for this phenomenon are given at the end of Section 4.2. \end{itemize}
+The first one is normal approximation with the simulated annealing algorithm (see Section \ref{Normal Approximation and Simulated Annealing method}), which only approximate the objection function once, and is much faster than the previous two methods.
+The second one is the method DFT-CF with the simulated annealing algorithm (see Section \ref{exact DFT-CF method}), which is an exact method and is more accurate than the previous three methods. \item 3.
+We conducted a series of experiments on T-model using both synthetic data (see Section \ref{Experiments on synthetic data}) and real data (see Section \ref{Experiments on real data}) to evaluate the performance of the two newly introduced methods.
+The results consistently demonstrate that these two new methods exhibit stable and superior performance compared to the two methods proposed in our previous paper (see Figs \ref{fig:7}-\ref{fig:9}).
+The detailed explanations for these phenomenons are given in Section \ref{Experiments on T-model}. \end{itemize}